rishita7558/Weather-App/README.md

 - 📍 Search weather by city name
 - 🌡 Real-time temperature, humidity, and wind speed
-- 🌄 Dynamic weather icons
+- 🌄 Dynamic weather icons and illustrations
 - 📱 Fully responsive design
+- 🌙 Dynamic background based on day/night
 - 🧠 Built using Vanilla JS — no external frameworks
-- 🔒 API key hidden using .gitignore and config.js
+- 🔒 API key hidden using *.env variables in Vercel*

 ---